Logster101/Masked-Image-Classification/README.md

 - **Annotations (XML):** `annotations/`
 - Each XML file contains bounding boxes and labels for the faces in the images.

-> **Note:** You can replace these folders with your own dataset, following the same structure.

 ## Requirements
 - Python 3.9+
 - TensorFlow 2.x